mundhranishant/Lending-Club-Case-Study/README.md

 - Matplotlib and Seaborn for data visualization

 ## Acknowledgements
-- Thanks to the financial analytics community for insights and methodologies.
+- Thanks to the upgrad community for insights and methodologies.
 - Data provided by [LendingClub](https://www.lendingclub.com).

 ## Contact